Hammour-steak/Hammour-steak/README.md

 ### Hi there 👋

-🔭 I’m currently working on AI

-🌱 I’m currently learning
+🌱 I’m currently learning generative models.

 <!--
 **Hammour-steak/Hammour-steak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.